 While the stock market will always go through ups and downs, historically, those holding onto their investments long-term have typically been rewarded.

 So what exactly is a stock?
-Well, you’ve certainly come to the right place, as I’m going to explain everything you need to know.
+Well, you’ve certainly come to the right place, as we're going to explain everything you need to know.

 This will include an explanation of what stocks are and how they work, some of the reasons why you might decide to buy stocks, what risks need to be considered, and finally, how you can go-about adding stocks to your overall financial plan.